lukelarsen/gulp-workflow/README.md

 All the other files are for testing to see if the gulp file runs as intended.

-1. Move the three requred files to your project.
+1. Move the three required files to your project.
 2. Run npm install
 3. Adjust any of the configuration variables you need in the gulpfile to fit your project